Hello everyone, today I am sharing how to make easy DIY cheese markers with chalkboard paint for a charcuterie.

 *As an Amazon Associate and other Affiliate programs I earn from qualifying purchases*

-Next, while in Michael’s I did purchase a few chalkboard pens for the simple cheese signs.
-I also purchased them in silver and gold.
-How fun for the holidays!
-Especially for appetizers and dessert board signs.
+Next, while in Michaels I did purchase a few chalkboard pens for my DIY cheese markers.
+I also purchased a silver and a washable gold pen.
+How fun will this be for holiday meals?
+Especially for appetizers and dessert charcuterie boards.

 After gathering my supplies in my office/craft room, it is time to begin making the charcuterie cheese markers DIY.